-To create a site that drains well and blends with the existing landscape, grading design and a stormwater management plan is established for the entire development.
+To create a site that drains well and blends with the existing landscape, grading design and a stormwater management is established for the entire development.
 A 3D site model helps define cut and fill volumes and communicate with contractors in determining earthwork costs and design alternatives.

-Each year, best management practices for properly routing and handling stormwater are integrated into every project we work on.
-Experience with the construction and maintenance of these improvements helps us in selecting cost-effective, resourceful solution.
+Best management practices for routing and handling stormwater are integrated into every project.
+Experience with the construction and maintenance of these improvements helps us select cost-effective, resourceful solutions.

 Public Improvement Plans